- Sexual Violence

 If you are looking for a definition of sexual assault, please review this information.

 When someone tells you that they are a survivor of sexual violence, there are many ways to support them.
 We have some suggestions to help you deal with a disclosure so that the survivor feels supported and empowered.
+Alternately, you may want to take our First Responder to Sexual Assault course if you are a professional who often receives disclosures of sexual victimization.

 - Drugs, Alcohol, & Sexual Assault